Muenchhusia moscheutos: Ecology

 It is a larval host for the common checkered skipper, the gray hairstreak, the Io moth, and the pearly wood nymph.
+The plant prefers partial to full sun and is a wetland native, utilizing the constantly moist soils that contain loam, silt and have acidic pH.
+Pollinated by bees and self-compatible.
+The most effective pollinators for this species are bumblebees and solitary anthophorid bees (Ptilithrix bombiformis).
+Multiple studies conducted in Maryland show that a majority of rosemallow flowers are pollinated by Ptilithrix bombiformis.

+Native to wetlands and creek edges in southeastern United States, found abundantly in all of North Carolina.

 Uses

 The edible parts of the plant include its leaf buds and young leaves, flowers, immature seed pods (which can be prepared as okra), seeds, and roots.

 The leaves and roots are known to contain mucilage.
 Tea from boiled leaves has been used to relieve cough, sore throat, and digestive inflammation.
 These medicinal attributes of the tea have been used to treat dysentery, lung ailments, and urinary infections.
 An infusion of dried stalks has been used to treat bladder infections.
 Hibiscus moscheutos flowers have also been used externally to reduce swelling and pain from bruises and insect stings.

 Cultivation

 This is a popular garden plant.
 It can be propagated by seed, or by crown divisions during winter dormancy, and some success can be achieved by hard-wood stem cuttings.
 Numerous hybrids of the native North American Hibiscus species have been released by the commercial nursery trade.
 In cultivation the species or the hybrids can be used in bog gardens or other water features.
 They are attractive and have wildlife value for nectar-feeders and birds.